AI in Talent Assessment: A Promising Mix, With Due Caution

 Home » Blog » AI in Talent Assessment: A Promising Mix, With Due Caution

 Artificial intelligence (AI) technology has permeated a wide range of industries, with talent assessment being no exception.
 Broadly speaking, the practical goal of AI applications is to simulate human performance across various domains and tasks.
 Without a doubt, strong and increasingly generalized AI models have already profoundly changed the way we work and interact with technology, from enabling enhanced productivity through natural language informational queries to generating creative content across multiple forms of media.
-Below, we outline three promising applications for AI in talent assessment, followed by a summary of considerations that might necessitate prudent caution.
-Please note that these are examples, not an exhaustive list or discussion.

 3 Applications for AI in Talent Assessment